layershift/enscale-docs/pages/01.introduction-to-enscale/docs.10.md

 **Enscale is the product of years of listening to customers and incorporating their needs into an advanced PaaS.**

 It was carefully crafted by our expert engineers to bring you a powerful and flexible solution to host your applications in the Cloud.
 Built on top of Jelastic PaaS, the highly reliable functionality is paired with an easy to understand UI for a smooth experience.
-While initially it was intended to suppot multiple languages, we decided to narrow our focus down to one: Ruby.
+While initially intended to support multiple languages, we narrowed our focus down to one: Ruby.
 This way Ruby developers and their needs have our full and undivided attention and we can really work together to create a great hosting platform and community.